Storm dumps record rain and heavy snow on Northern California. Many in Seattle still without power

 “It’s not necessarily how much rain falls; it’s how fast the rain falls,” Rowe said.

-Northern Mendocino and southern Humboldt counties received between 4 and 8 inches (10 and 20 centimeters) of rain in the last 48 hours, and similar amounts were expected over the next 48 hours, forecasters said.
-Wind gusts could top 50 mph (80 kph).

-Santa Rosa Division Chief Fire Marshal Paul Lowenthal said 100 vehicles were stuck for hours in the parking lot of a hotel and medical center after a creek flooded Thursday afternoon.
+Santa Rosa Division Chief Fire Marshal Paul Lowenthal said 100 vehicles were stuck for hours in the parking lot of a hotel and medical center after being swamped by thigh-high waters from a flooded creek.

-Emergency workers waded in thigh-high water.
-Some cars had to be towed after being flooded, but Lowenthal said a slight break in the rain could allow other vehicles to escape.

 A winter storm watch was in place for the northern Sierra Nevada above 3,500 feet (1,070 meters), with 15 inches (38 centimeters) of snow possible over two days.
 Wind gusts could top 75 mph (121 kph) in mountain areas, forecasters said.

 Sugar Bowl Resort, north of Lake Tahoe near Donner Summit, picked up a foot (30 centimeters) of snow overnight, marketing manager Maggie Eshbaugh said Thursday.
-She said the resort will welcome skiers and boarders on Friday, the earliest opening date in 20 years.
+She said the resort will welcome skiers and boarders on Friday, the earliest opening date in 20 years, “and then we’re going to get another whopping of another foot or so on Saturday, so this is fantastic.”

-“And then we’re going to get another whopping of another foot or so on Saturday, so this is fantastic,” she said.
-Another popular resort, Palisades Tahoe, is also opening Friday, five days ahead of schedule, according to its website.
+Another popular resort, Palisades Tahoe, said it is also opening Friday, five days ahead of schedule.

 More than a dozen schools closed in the Seattle area Wednesday, and some opted to extend the closures through Thursday.

+Covington Medical Center southeast of Seattle postponed elective surgeries and diverted ambulances after losing power and having to rely on generators Tuesday night into Wednesday, according to Scott Thompson, spokesperson for MultiCare Health System.
+Nearby, MultiCare clinics closed Wednesday and Thursday after losing power.

-In Enumclaw, east of Seattle, residents were cleaning up after their town clocked the highest winds in the state Tuesday night: 74 mph (119 kph).
+In Enumclaw, also southeast of Seattle, residents were cleaning up after their town clocked the highest winds in the state Tuesday night: 74 mph (119 kph).

-Sophie Keene said the powerful gusts caused transformers to blow out.
-“Things were exploding, like, everywhere,” Keene told the Seattle Times.
-“Like the transformers over by the park.
-One blew big, it looked like fireworks.”

-Ben Gibbard, lead singer of the indie rock bands Death Cab for Cutie and Postal Service, drove from his Seattle neighborhood Thursday morning to the woods of Tiger Mountain for his regular weekday run, but there were too many trees blocking the trail.
+Ben Gibbard, lead singer of the indie rock bands Death Cab for Cutie and Postal Service, drove from his Seattle neighborhood Thursday morning to the woods of Tiger Mountain for his regular weekday run, but trees were blocking the trail.

 “We didn’t get hit that hard in the city,” he said.
 “I just didn’t assume it would be this kind of situation out here.
 Obviously you feel the most for people who had their homes partially destroyed by this.”

-Only 50 vehicles per hour were allowed through part of northbound Interstate 5 from 10 miles (16 kilometers) north of Redding to 21 miles (34 kilometers) south of Yreka due to snow, according to California's Department of Transportation.

-Transportation officials also shut down a two-mile (3.2 kilometer) stretch of the famed Avenue of the Giants, a scenic drive named for its towering coast redwoods, due to flooding.
+Authorities limited vehicle traffic on part of northbound Interstate 5 between Redding and Yreka due to snow, according to California's Department of Transportation.
+Officials also shut down a 2-mile (3.2-kilometer) stretch of the scenic Avenue of the Giants, named for its towering coast redwoods, due to flooding.

-About 150 flights were delayed and another two dozen were canceled early Thursday at San Francisco International Airport after hundreds of delays and dozens of cancelations the previous day, according to tracking service FlightAware.
+About 550 flights were delayed and dozens were canceled Thursday at San Francisco International Airport, according to tracking service FlightAware.

-Parched areas of the Northeast got a much-needed shot of precipitation Thursday, providing a bit of respite in a region plagued by wildfires and dwindling water supplies.
-More than 2 inches (5 centimeters) of rain was expected by Saturday morning in areas north of New York City, with snow mixed in at higher elevations.
+Parched areas of the Northeast got a much-needed shot of precipitation, providing a bit of respite in a region plagued by wildfires and dwindling water supplies.
+More than 2 inches (5 centimeters) was expected by Saturday morning north of New York City, with snow mixed in at higher elevations.

-“Any rainfall is going to be significant at this point,” said Brian Ciemnecki, a weather service meteorologist in New York City, where the first drought warning in 22 years was issued this week.
-“Is it going to break the drought?
-No, we’re going to need more rain than that.”
+Weather service meteorologist Brian Ciemnecki in New York City, which this week saw its first drought warning in 22 years, said “any rainfall is going to be significant” but the storm will not be enough to end the drought.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.